Moths of North Carolina

 Habitats: Local populations are commonly found in settings that support native grapes such as hardwood and mixed pine-hardwood forests, river banks, forest edges, roadways, fields, utility corridors, fencerows and residential areas.

-Larval Host Plants: The larvae feed on members of the Vitaceae (Heppner, 2007; Robinson et al., 2008), including peppervines (Ampelopsis), Muscadine (Muscadinia rotundifolia) and other native grapes (Vitis spp.). - View
+Larval Host Plants: The larvae feed on members of the Vitaceae (Heppner, 2007; Robinson et al., 2008), including peppervines (Ampelopsis), Muscadine (Muscadinia rotundifolia) and other native grapes (Vitis spp.).
+There are iNaturalist records of larvae on grape in North Carolina. - View

 Observation Methods: The adults are mildly attracted to lights, but are more often seen during the day either resting on vegetation or nectaring on flowering plants.